-- Analytical Skills: In order to achieve their goals, architects must have an in-depth understanding of the content of designs and blueprints, as well as the context in which they were created.
+- Analytical Skills: In order to achieve their professional goals, architects must have an in-depth understanding of the content of designs and blueprints, as well as the context in which they were created.
 For example, architects must understand the locations of mechanical systems and how those systems affect building operations.

-- Communication Skills: Because architects share their ideas (both in oral presentations and in writing) with clients, other architects, and workers who help prepare drawings, they must possess excellent communication skills.
+- Communication Skills: Because architects share their ideas (both in oral presentations and in writing) with clients, other architects, and workers who help prepare drawings, they must possess and practice excellent communication skills.
 It is not unusual for an architect to give presentations to explain their ideas and designs.

 - Creativity: Since architects are responsible for designing the overall look and aesthetic of residential and corporate structures, they must have the ability to create buildings and designs that are both ergonomic and attractive, as well as complementary to the existing surrounding architecture, particularly in instances of urban development.